"But there was no need to be ashamed of tears, for tears bore witness that a man had the greatest of courage, the courage to suffer."

-No two people are the same, and because of this, Cristalle will work with you to discover how you have reached this point in your life and how to alleviate the debilitating experience of depression for you to feel brighter, lighter and more resilient.
+No two people are the same, and because of this, Cristalle will work with you to discover how you have reached this point in your life and how to alleviate the debilitating experience of depression so you can feel brighter, lighter and more resilient.

 Depression counselling with Cristalle can help you: